ForbesLindesay/atdatabases/docs/sql.md

 ### `sql.join(arrayOfFragments, delimiter)`

-Joins an array of SQLQuery values using the delimiter (which is treated as a raw SQL string).
+Joins an array of SQLQuery values using the delimiter (which defaults to an empty string).
 It properly handles joining the array of values and ensuring that the placeholders match up.

 ```ts
 const arrayOfSqlFields = ['a', 'b', 'c', 'd'].map((n) => sql.identifier(n));